platocrat/personality-lab/README.md

         Obviously, you can only run `screen -d` to detach from a screen when you have access to the CLI and are not blocked by a running process.

-    2. Next, stop the running Next.js Docker container by going back to the `nextjs` screen and then pressing `CTL + C` to interrupt the container.
+    2. Next, stop the running Next.js Docker container by going back to the `nextjs` screen session and then pressing `CTL + C` to interrupt the container.

+        1. Enter the `nextjs` screen session

             ```sh
             screen -r nextjs
             ```

-    Then press `CTL + C` to interrupt the container.
+        2. Interrupt the container by pressing `CTL + C`.
+        3. Exit the `nextjs` screen session by pressing `CTL + A` then `D`.

-13. After the latest Docker image has been pulled, restart the Caddy server and Next.js Docker container:
+    3. After the latest Docker image has been pulled, restart the Caddy server and Next.js Docker container:
         1. Re-enter the `caddy` screen session:

             ```sh
             screen -r caddy
             ```

             Then, start the Caddy server:

             ```sh
             sudo caddy run --config /etc/caddy/Caddyfile
             ```

             Then, detach from the `caddy` screen session, leaving the Caddy server running, by pressing `CTL + A` and then `D`.

         2. Re-enter the `nextjs` screen session:

             ```sh
             screen -r nextjs
             ```

             Then, start the Next.js Docker container:

             ```sh
             sudo docker run -it -p 3000:3000 <IMAGE_ID>
             ```

             Then, detach from the `nextjs` screen session, to work in a separate screen to start other processes or run other commands, or proceed to step 3.

         3. From your browser, navigate to the domain where the Caddy server is serving the Next.js Docker container.

             After browsing pages on the domain, go back to the EC2 instance `nextjs` screen session:

             ```sh
             screen -r nextjs
             ```

             You should see Next.js returning logs from the page(s) you viewed from your browser.